Retire by stateFigures verified May 31, 2026

 Does Utah tax Social Security benefits?

-Utah includes Social Security in taxable income but offers a tax credit that can reduce or remove the tax for lower and middle incomes.
-The credit shrinks as income goes up, so the answer depends on your total income.
+Yes, Utah counts Social Security as taxable income.
+A tax credit can cut or erase that tax at lower and middle incomes.
+The credit shrinks as income goes up, so the answer comes down to your total income.

 Utah State Tax Commission